bugsnag/bugsnag-unity/README.md

 ###Context

-Bugsnag uses the concept of "contexts" to help display and group your errors.
+Bugsnag uses the concept of *contexts* to help display and group your errors.
 Contexts represent what was happening in your game at the time an error occurs.
-By default, this will be set to be your currently active `Scene`.
+By default, this will be set to be your currently active Unity Scene.

 If you would like to set the Bugsnag context manually, you can set the `Context` property in your scripts: